Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 Pyomo.DoE requires the following inputs:

 * A Python function that creates the process model.
 This is similar to interface for `Parmest <https://pyomo.readthedocs.io/en/stable/contributed_packages/parmest/index.html>`_.
-* Dictionary of parameters and their nominal value
+* Dictionary of parameters and their nominal values
 * Dictionary of measurements and their measurement time points
 * Dictionary of design variables and their control time points
 * A Numpy ``array`` containing the prior FIM